ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 myQuestions1 = [
   {
-    question: "Which of the following is not a method of advancing through a file in less/zless?",
+    question: "Which of the following is NOT a method of advancing through a file in less/zless?",
     answers: {
       a: "Space bar",
       b: "b",